c0d3n1gg4/node/doc/guides/maintaining-openssl.md

 If you need to provide updates across all active release lines you will currently need to generate three PRs as follows:

-* a PR for master which is generated following the instructions below.
+* a PR for queen which is generated following the instructions below.
 * a PR for 14.x following the instruction below based on the 14,x branch.
 This PR should cherry pick back to the active release